 As an Amazon Associate we earn from qualifying purchases.

 Do you remember when you used an ordinary bra for a particular dress, and it peeked through the neckline or armholes?
-You can avoid such mishaps with the help of breast tapes.
+You can avoid such mishaps with the help of breast tape.
 We’re sharing a step-by-step guide on how to use boob tape so you can slay any outfit.

 How to Use Boob Tape